 - Do get as much exposure in the organization as possible.
 Find your role and claim ownership of your projects.
 This will bring recognition to your work ethics and value.

-- Do keep in mind that it is your responsibility to leave your internship with new skills, accomplishments, and a better understanding of your field
+- Do keep in mind that it is your responsibility to leave your internship with new skills, accomplishments, and a better understanding of your field.

-- Do keep in contact with people who play a major role in your internship even if the experience was not the best.
+- Do keep in touch with people who play a major role in your internship even if the experience was not the best.
 They will become part of your professional network that may be helpful in the future of your career.

 - Do update your résumé with accomplishments from your internship.
 Your résumé should be full of talking points that can be used in future interviews.